Fenying-Zang/Ageing_behavioral_and_neural_variability/README.md

 ## Project Structure

 ```
-neural_variability_aging/
+ageing_behavioral_and_neural_variability/
 ├── README.md          # Project overview and instructions
 ├── LICENSE            # MIT license
 ├── data/              # Intermediate or derived data files
-├── scripts/           # Python scripts for analysis
+├── scripts/           # Python scripts for analysis and figures
-├── notebooks/         # Jupyter notebooks used to generate figures
+├── notebooks/         # Jupyter notebooks used to explore data
 ├── figures/           # Output figures
-└── results/           # Output CSVs, summary tables, models
+└── results/           # Output CSVs, summary tables
 ```

 ## Reproducing Figures

-Each Jupyter notebook in `notebooks/` corresponds to one or more figures in the manuscript.
+In the `scripts/` folder, you will find script(s) for each figure in the manuscript.

-> Intermediate `.pkl` or `.csv` files required for plotting are provided in the `data/` folder for reproducibility.
+> Intermediate `.parquet` or `.csv` files required for plotting are provided in the `data/` folder for reproducibility.

 ## Data

-This project does **not** include raw data.
-To access the full IBL dataset, please refer to:
+To access the raw IBL dataset, please refer to:

 - IBL data access: https://int-brain-lab.github.io/ONE/
-- ONE light datasets used here are downloaded via scripts in the original [paper-brain-wide-map](https://github.com/int-brain-lab/paper-brain-wide-map)

 ## License